cornell-cup/cs-core/README.md

 1. A brief description of the purpose of the repository
 2. Clear, verifiable instructions on how to set up and run the project for the repository, if applicable.

+The README is not a substitute for Confluence documentation.
 ### Tagline
 Each repository has a tagline.
 This is what you see when viewing all repositories on the cornell cup.
 Taglines should serve as a brief but clear description of the repository.